Fanita English: Personal life and education

 Fanita English was born October 22, 1916, in the city of Galați, Romania.
 Her parents were Jewish, and moved to Turkey when she was five.
 Her childhood was passed in Istanbul, leaving school when she was 15.
 She then trained as a secretary and worked for Warner Brothers’ films first in Bucharest and then in Paris.
 She then studied psychology with Jean Piaget at the Institute of Pedagogical Psychology and was awarded a diploma in psychology from the University of Paris, Sorbonne and then continued graduate studies at the Paris Institute of Psychoanalysis.
-She migrated to the USA with her mother and step-father in 1941 and was accepted by Doane College in Nebraska.
-She later was awarded a scholarship to study at Bryn Mawr College, Pennsylvania and was awarded a masters degree in social work.
+She migrated to the US with her mother and step-father in 1941 and was accepted by Doane College in Nebraska.
+She later was awarded a scholarship to study at Bryn Mawr College, Pennsylvania and was awarded a master's degree in social work.
 In the USA she also studied at Columbia University, New York on mental development and child care.

 After retirement she moved from Philadelphia to San Francisco, California.
 In 1995 she was severely burnt in a kitchen accident.
 The treatment resulted in addiction to opioid medicines, from which she recovered.
 English moved to live in San Mateo, California.

 English married (although they separated in 1972) and had a son (died 1977) and daughter, Deirdre English.
 She died on January 18, 2022, at the age of 105.